 | |

-Waterdrop is a water flavoring brand that sells effervescent cubes that dissolve into water.
+Waterdrop is a hydration brand that sells effervescent cubes that dissolve into water.
 Their products have great branding, and the company’s stated mission is to “encourage you to drink more water.”

-But is Waterdrop really a better alternative to other water flavoring products like MiO?
-What are its ingredients?
-Does it contain any questionable and unhealthy additives?
-And how do real users rate the flavors?
+But what's actually in Waterdrop?
+Is it healthier than other water flavoring products like MiO?
+Does it contain any questionable additive ingredients?
+And how do real users rate the flavors and product effects?

-In this article we’ll answer all of these questions and more as we review every ingredient in Waterdrops based on medical studies.
-We’ll compare the brand to MiO and give our take on which product is better, and share real, unsponsored user reviews that evaluate the taste of Waterdrops.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Waterdrop based on clinical studies to give our take on whether the brand is healthy or unhealthy.

 Is Waterdrop Healthier Than MiO?